Right Now (Van Halen song): Music video

 The music video (directed by Mark Fenske and produced by Carolyn Beug) reflected on events that were occurring at the time, both within the band and social issues in the world around them.
 It used big block letters to display sentences such as "Right now, people are having unprotected sex" and "Right now, someone is working too hard for minimum wage", to describe the footage in the background.

-Hagar was initially opposed to the video's concept when it was first explained to him.
+Hagar was initially opposed to the video's concept when the treatment was first presented to him.
 He stated: "People ain't even going to be listening to what I'm saying because they'll be reading these subtitles" (one of the messages in the video even brings this up: "Right now maybe we should pay attention to the lyrics").
 Despite Warner chairman Mo Ostin phoning him stating that it would be the biggest music video in the group's career, he was still so angry that he disappeared to South Carolina for a week with his then-girlfriend.

 During the actual filming, he contracted pneumonia and was suffering from a fever, which intensified his anger over the video.
 Fenske says he did not notice, but allows that he was nervous and busy since it was the first video he had directed and he had many other things to pay attention to.
 According to Hagar, the scene where he stands away from the microphone and refuses to sing, and the end of the video where he slams the dressing room door were not staged – he was genuinely angry.

 "For the idea of the girl setting fire to a guy's photo," Fenske recalls, "I had a photo of me at 24 that I didn't mind burning."
 He says everyone in the video was either a crew member or band member, save one – his mother.
 He brought her to the Video Music Awards as his date.